MCDReforged/MCDReforged/docs/source/plugin_dev/cli.rst

 Prepare the working environment of MCDR

-Create commonly used folders and generate default configure and permission files, including:
+Create commonly used folders and generate default configuration and permission files, including:

 * logs/
 * configs/